-Flexural strength, also known as the modulus of rupture, measures the bending capability of concrete specimens and is a key indicator of a concrete mix's ability to resist bending stress.
+Flexural strength, also referred to as the modulus of rupture, evaluates the bending capacity of concrete specimens and serves as a critical measure of a concrete mix's resistance to bending stress.
 For specimens with a maximum aggregate size of 20 mm or less, standard beam dimensions of 100 mm × 100 mm × 500 mm are used for casting.
 The flexural strength test involves applying a two-point load along the specimen's transverse axis, using a flexural testing machine.
 This setup helps to simulate the bending forces that concrete may encounter in structural applications.
-Fig 3.13 shows a beam specimen positioned during the flexural strength test.
+Fig. 3.13 shows a beam specimen positioned during the flexural strength test.

-Fig. 3.13: The flexural strength test setup
+Fig. 3.13: The Flexural Strength Test Setup

-1 3.4.7 Elastic Modulus and Poisson Ratio
+3.4.7 Elastic Modulus

-131 The elastic modulus and Poisson's ratio of the concrete mix are determined by subjecting cylindrical specimens to a uniaxial static load applied in a vertical direction.
+The elastic modulus of the concrete mix is measured by applying a uniaxial static load in the vertical direction to cylindrical specimens.
 This test setup enables the assessment of both vertical and horizontal displacements, as well as the compressive strength of the specimens.

 To determine the elastic modulus, the test involves incrementally loading the specimens up to approximately one-third of their ultimate strength, then releasing and repeating this loading cycle multiple times.
 A stress-strain curve is plotted and the elastic modulus is obtained from the chord modulus according to ASTM standards.